tterrag1098/WAILAPlugins/README.md

   - Ported overlay rendering from the Project:Red plugin in WAILA
   - Info for certain gates such as Timer, Repeater, etc.
   - Strength of red alloy wires

+- Resourceful Crops
+  - Hovering icon of the product of the plant

 - Thermal Expansion
   - Augment info